609900736/Bi-Input-EEGConv/README.md

 1. ~~EEGNet(8,2) with 5-fold average validation~~
 2. ~~TSGEEGNet(16,4) with 5-fold average validation~~
 3. ~~EEGNet(16,4) with 5-fold average validation~~
-4. TSGEEGNet(16,4) with different sparse parameters and 5-fold average validation
+4. ~~TSGEEGNet(16,4) with different sparse parameters and 5-fold average validation~~
+5. ~~rawEEGConvNet(16,10,20) with different sparse parameters and 5-fold average validation~~
-5. cropped training
+6. using cropped training
-6. add attention method
+7. adding attention method